OpenSearch (Elastic)

 resources:myOpenSearch:type: open-search-domainproperties:version: "2.17"

-from anywhere on the internet or only from the resources in your stack's VPC.
+You can connect to your OpenSearch domain either from anywhere on the internet or exclusively from resources within your stack's VPC, depending on your accessibility configuration.

 property.